 VERY IMPORTANT: As Chamonix is first and foremost a destination for hikers, there are many restrictions on mountain biking, especially on singletracks, during the crowded July and August months.
 Consult the free guide from the Tourist Office for more information.
 Hire a mountain biking guide or instructor to show you the ins and outs of Chamonix Mountain Biking.

 There's also the year round 'bike friendly' Mont-Blanc Express train, which links Chamonix with Switzerland at one end and the Vallée de l'Arve at the other (only 5 bikes at a time).
-You cannot take your bike on the bus.
+You usually cannot take your bike on the bus, except for an occasional bike-friendly summer service up the valley.

 More experienced riders should choose to wear body armour for technical and downhill riding.
 Everything you need in the mountain bike stores in Chamonix.